 Individual Bach flower remedy stock bottles are available at most brick-and-mortar health food stores, as well as most online natural health stores.
 They can be found at popular online health food and supplement store, Vitacost.com, as well as Swanson's, but honestly, almost any online natural health store should carry the full line of Bach flowers.

-If you’re looking for Healing Herbs English flower essences (prepared by Julian Barnard according to Dr. Bach’s original methods), try Flower Essences Services in California or Healing Herbs Online in the United Kingdom.
+If you’re looking for Healing Herbs English flower essences (prepared under the direction of Julian Barnard according to Dr. Bach’s original methods), try Flower Essences Services in California or Healing Herbs Online in the United Kingdom.

 Where to buy dosage bottles